maximgeller/projects/web-app-flask/tutorial.md

 }
 ```

-I particularly recommend doing something similar to what I did in the first bl
+I particularly recommend doing something similar to what I did in the first block by setting `display: inline-block;` because it will list your navigation bar horizontally.
+As a reminder, use the dot to access the elements that

 # Integrating Google Calendar
 # Deploying Your App